Our Upcoming Events

 Filers with Delinquent Campaign Filings

 According to the records of the City Clerk (the City's local filing officer), the Oakland Public Ethics Commission has identified the campaign finance disclosure filers in this table as non-responsive (NR) filers.
 NR filers are those that have not responded to two or more written notices and one or more verbal notices regarding past-due campaign finance reporting.
 Please note that Public Ethics Commission records are subject to change and the table below may not include all NR filers or reflect recent activity.
 The NR filers are encouraged to contact the Commission because continued failure to file may result in an enforcement action.
-Posted NR filers are removed from the list after filing their past-due campaign statement(s) or five years have elapsed since the applicable filing deadline.
+Posted NR filers are removed from the list after filing their past-due campaign statement(s), paying an enforcement penalty or otherwise resolving the matter.